 What is PowerShell?

-PowerShell is an automation framework and scripting language which was developed by Microsoft.
-It provides a command-line shell and scripting language which is integrated with the .Net framework and it can also be embedded with other applications.
+It is an automation framework and scripting language which was developed by Microsoft.
+It provides a command-line shell and scripting language which is integrated with the .Net framework, and it can also be embedded with other applications.
 It is a task-based command-line shell and automates batch processing and helps in creating system management tools.
 It is a combination of flexible scripting, command-line speed and power of GUI based admin tool.
 All problems can be solved efficiently by helping systems to get rid of any future manual labor hours.

 How does PowerShell make working so easy?

 A user can easily run and create scripts by using this.
-The user needs to open and edit Windows PowerShell in the Script Pane which provides specific file types.
+The user needs to open and edit Windows PowerShell in the Script Pane, which provides specific file types.
 These files are distinguished as script files(.ps1), script data files (.psd1) and script module files (.psm1).
 These file types are assigned different colors in the script pane.
 Other files may include configuration files, XML files, and text files.
 A developer can easily create a new script file, open existing scripts, close any script tab, etc. They can easily display the file path, run the script or even run a portion of the script.
 With this user can also enter text in the Script pane, copy it and do the necessary changes to it.

-Following are a few advantages of PowerShell
+Following are a few advantages explained below.

 - It is an object-oriented scripting language.

 - This is interactive and allows programmers to try new things on a console and then integrate those into larger complicated scripts.

 - It supports .Net objects and forms.
 It can access all .Net libraries, and hence it supports languages like C# or VB.